 The two braces, { and }, signify the begin and end segments of the program.
-The purpose of the statment is to allow the use of the printf statement to provide program output.
-Text to be displayed by printf() must be enclosed in double quotes.
-The program has only one statement printf() is actually a function (procedure) in C that is used for printing variables and text.
+The purpose of the statment printf() is actually a function (procedure) in C that is used for printing variables and text.
 Where text appears in double quotes "", it is printed without modification.
 There are some exceptions however.
-This has to do with the \ and % characters.
-These characters are modifier's, and for the present the \ followed by the n character represents a newline character.
-Thus the program prints
+This has to do with the $\setminus$ and % characters.
+These characters are modifier's, and for the present the $\setminus$ followed by the n character represents a newline character.
+Thus the program prints and the cursor is set to the beginning of the next line.
+As we shall see later on, what follows the \ character will determine what is printed, ie, a tab, clear screen, clear line etc. Another important thing to remember is that all C statements are terminated by a semi-colon;